Despite a cooling of the housing market, home values remain high across the United States, especially in Oregon.

 On the surface, this is great news for existing homeowners (who can argue with extra equity?).
-But if you’re a homeowner stretched for space, this also means purchasing a new home may be out of the question.
+But if you also factor in mortgage interest rates rising to their highest levels in two decades before gradually dropping the past few months, and you’re a homeowner stretched for space, this also means purchasing a new home may be out of the question.

-While higher-than-ever listing prices can push upgrading to a new home out of reach (consider: the median listing price of a home in Eugene is close to $500,000, rocketing to nearly $800,000 in Bend, it opens the doors to upgrading in place with a home equity line of credit (HELOC).
-Simply put, a HELCO lets you borrow against the value of your home at a favorable rate.
+While current listing prices can push upgrading to a new home out of reach (consider: the median listing price of a home in Eugene is about $500,000, rocketing to $800,000 in Bend), it opens the doors to upgrading in place with a home equity line of credit (HELOC).
+Simply put, a HELOC lets you borrow against the value of your home at a favorable rate.

 And you won’t have to pack a single box.